blalop/bbva2pandas/README.md

 Library + script to extract your bank account movements from the pdf reports that BBVA provides each month.
 Export it to csv or sqlite.

-A [Grafana dashboard](grafana/bank_movements.json) is provided to visualize this data.

 ## Dependencies

 The following libpoppler dependencies are needed for pdftotext: